joachimhgg/2D_biped_robot_using_RL/README.md

  ## Three-link 2D biped walker modeling and controlling with PDcontroller and reinforcement learning

- Mini-project to learn a biped robot to walk using Deep Reinforcement Learning
+ Mini-project to learn a biped robot to walk using Deep Reinforcement Learning.
+Check LeggedRobotsProject.pdf for more information.

 ### Requirement